Is Distilled Water The Same As Demineralized Water

 Demineralized water is created by passing contaminated or hard water through an exchange tank filled with a special type of resin that absorbs certain ions from the incoming water stream.
 As the resin becomes saturated with ions, they must be replaced with fresh ions in order to maintain its effectiveness.
 This process removes impurities but also important minerals such as calcium and magnesium that are essential for healthy hydration.

-See also Is Distilled Water Mineral Free
+See also Is Bottled Water Same As Distilled

 Although both distilled and demineralized waters contain few or no minerals, they have different uses and benefits.
 Distilled water is often used for medical purposes or for removing bacteria from drinking water supplies since it contains no pollutants or contaminants; however, it does not provide any health benefits since its lack of essential minerals can make it difficult for the body to absorb vitamins and other nutrients from foods.
 Demineralized water can be used for drinking purposes since its lack of pollutants makes it safe to consume; however, its lack of necessary minerals means that additional supplements should be taken in order to maintain proper health.